This article will explain the 8 Practical Techniques to Keep the Mind in Tune for Testing.

 You can achieve success only if you can manage things better.
 Learn and observe from your managers – how they manage resources, clients, projects, timeline, and other hurdles.

 To manage something, you need not be a manager.
-Start from your work and time.
+Start with your work and time.
 Try to help others and accept help when required.
 The management skill will grow with constant practice and will surely make the best out of you.

 I am stopping here as I think I have covered the points for daily practice.
 I am not interested in mentioning points on sharing/upgrading knowledge or discussing different topics because I think every one of us is doing it as a part of our work.

 Finally, try to be an exploratory tester and you will be able to fit in all the other categories.

 About the Author: Bhumika Mehta is a project lead, carrying 7 years of software testing experience.
 She is totally into testing and loves to test everything that exists.
 She appreciates good ideas, innovations, and risk.
 Of course, she hates monotonic work, people and the environment.

 Happy Testing, and as usual, suggestions and views are welcome.